 The Healing Power of Music

 In Sri Lanka children from different communities are brought together and taught an instrument to be part of an Orchestra.
-You can donate at the link below.
-Currently donations are assisting towards transport, meals, instruments for a large programme in August in Sri Lanka,
+You can donate at the link below towards the project.

 The Parallel Versing project linked with Northern Ireland started in 2013 designed and delivered by the organisations Beyond Skin and The Music Project (Sri Lanka) with a start-up investment from the Esufally Family Foundation.
 2014-2017 investments from Arts Council NI, Arts & Business, Belfast Harbour, Local Councils and IBIS Belfast Hotel assisted the growth of the project..